arangodb/docs/3.10/aql/graphs.md

 - [AQL Traversals](graphs-traversals.html) to follow edges connected to a start vertex, up to a variable depth.
 It can be combined with AQL filter conditions.

+- [AQL K Paths](graphs-k-paths.html) to find all paths between two given documents.

-- [AQL Shortest Path](graphs-shortest-path.html) to find the vertices and edges between two given vertices, with as few hops as possible.
+- [AQL Shortest Path](graphs-shortest-path.html) to find the shortest path between two given documents.

+- [AQL K Shortest Paths](graphs-kshortest-paths.html) to find the first k paths in order of length (or weight) between two given documents.

+- [AQL All Shortest Paths](graphs-all-shortest-paths.html) to find all shortest paths between two given documents.

 These types of queries are only useful if you use edge collections and/or graphs in your data model.